ctrlaltdylan/coinbase-oauth2/README.md

   // Use this to interact with an API on the users behalf echo $token->accessToken;

-  // Use this to get a new access token if the old one expires echo $token->refreshToken;
+  // Use this to get a new access token when the old one expires (2 hours from initial handshake) echo $token->refreshToken;

-  // Number of seconds until the access token will expire, and need refreshing echo $token->expires;
+  // The Unix Epoch Timestamp when the Coinbase Token will expire echo $token->expires;
 }
 ```